velipso/sink/docs/embedding.md

 This will query for the file using [`f_fstype`](#inc), and load the file using [`f_fsread`](#inc), which should call `scr_write`.

-Note that the TypeScript/JavaScript version must deal with the possibility of receiving a Promise.
+Note that the TypeScript/JavaScript version returns a Promise.

 ### `scr`